GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 b.
 Second, Jesus, therefore, can be at the Father’s side to hear His voice, unlike sinners who cannot.

  Jesus says, “And the Father who sent me has himself borne witness about me.
-His voice you have never heard, his form you have never seen . . .”
-(Jn.
+His voice you have never heard, his form you have never seen…” (Jn.
 5:37).

  On the contrary, Jesus, the Son of God, has heard from and seen the Father.